 Car accidents are a daily occurrence.
 In one recent year, the Texas Department of Transportation pointed out that, in Texas alone, one reportable car crash occurred every 66 seconds.
 Sadly, many of these accidents are the consequence of someone’s careless driving.
 When a driver acts carelessly, he or she may be held civilly liable to any injured person for the harm that ensued.
-If you or someone close to you has been hurt in a car accident caused by someone’s negligence, injury attorney Jeramie Gertz can advise you.
-As a San Antonio car accident attorney, I represent individuals and families in Bexar County and the surrounding areas, and I can help you find out if you may be entitled to compensation for the harm that you have suffered.Holding a Careless Driver Liable for Damages
+If you or someone close to you has been hurt in a car accident caused by someone’s negligence, attorney Jeramie Gertz can advise you.
+As a San Antonio attorney focused on car accident cases, I represent individuals and families in Bexar County and the surrounding areas, and I can help you find out if you may be entitled to compensation for the harm that you have suffered.Holding a Careless Driver Liable for Damages

 Driver error is one of the most common causes of car accidents.
 Dangerous behaviors include excessive speeding, running stop lights or stop signs, making illegal turns, texting while driving, or driving while under the influence of alcohol or drugs.
 While modern vehicle manufacturers have strived to make injuries less common or severe when accidents do occur, there is no way to make roads completely safe when drivers themselves fail to take sufficient care.